ARMmbed/mbed-os-5-docs/docs/reference/technology/psa/psa.md

 - Asymmetric Multiprocessing (AMP) systems: Multicore ARMv7-M targets (for example, PSoC6 featuring CM4 and CM0+ cores).
 On these targets, one of the cores is dedicated to PSA use only and implements SPE.
 The Mbed implementation of PSA provides PSA API proxy implementation on a nonsecure core, which redirects execution to the SPE.

 - ARMv8-M: Generation of ARM processors featuring TrustZone-M architecture.
-PSA support for this platforms is based on *specialized* [TrustedFirmware-M](https://www.trustedfirmware.org) implementation.
+PSA support for these platforms is based on a *specialized* [TrustedFirmware-M](https://www.trustedfirmware.org) implementation.

 ### RoT services